frobnitzem/autoQCT/README.md

 ![equation](https://latex.codecogs.com/gif.latex?\Delta&space;U&space;=&space;E(\gamma_n\sigma)&space;-&space;E(\gamma_{n-1}\sigma)&space;-&space;E(\gamma&space;\sigma)&space;&plus;&space;E(\sigma))

-so that,
+so that the formation energy of the n-water hydrate can be determined by sequential water additions,

 ![equation](https://latex.codecogs.com/gif.latex?n&space;K_n^{(0)}&space;=&space;\frac{K_1^{(0)}K_{n-1}^{(0)}}{\langle&space;e^{\beta\Delta&space;U}\rangle}_n)

 Where γ denote water ligands and σ is the ion of interest.
+This naturally requires an estimate of K(n-1).
+That quantity can be calculated by using the rigid-rotor harmonic oscillator (RRHO) approximation or from water addition to K(n-2).
+Plotting these two estimates as a function of n shows when the RRHO approximation has converged.

 ## Operation

-The process can be run by writing a python script that imports the autoqct package.
+This set of scripts is run from your own python script that imports the autoqct package.
 You describe your calculation's input parameters (like your soute/solvent's definition of inner-shell-ness) using a class